 - Grains: Thai sticky rice, quinoa, or brown rice.

 - Fruit: Strawberries, pineapple, kiwi or passionfruit

-In case you have ever been intimidating by making summer rolls at home, don’t worry!
-Fresh spring rolls aren’t difficult make!
-However, there are a few simple tricks to making the process a smooth one – prep all your ingredients first and work quickly!
+In case you have ever been intimidating by making vietnamese chicken spring rolls at home, don’t worry!
+Fresh rolls aren’t difficult make.
+However, there are a few simple tricks to making the wrapping and rolling process a smooth one: prep all your ingredients first and work quickly!

 - Poach chicken: Cook the chicken in a mixture of coconut milk, fish sauce and lime juice.
 Poaching keeps the chicken incredibly tender while gently infusing flavor.
 You can poach and shred the chicken in advance!
 Store it in an airtight container in the refrigerator for up to three days.